blester125/delta-of-delta/README.md

 ## Timestamp Encoding

 This is the simplest encoding scheme, in this one we just store the timestamps.
-This is inefficient because the raw bytes of successive timestamps only change a little over time.
+This is inefficient because the raw bytes of successive timestamps change very little over time.

 This can be used with the `timestamp_encode` function or used when streaming data with the `Encoder` class.